scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

-Transmissions take time in Earth's viscous atmosphere, and messages are occasionally lost due to satellite malfunction or sabotage by pesky Decepticons[^transformers].
+Transmissions take time in Earth's viscous atmosphere, and messages are occasionally lost due to satellite malfunction or sabotage by pesky Decepticons#footnote[ It is a well known fact that Autobot neural nets are implemented in Scala.
+Decepticon brains are, of course, dynamically typed.
-`Responses` are therefore represented as a stack of monads:
+]. `Responses` are therefore represented as a stack of monads:

 ```scala mdoc
 type Response[A] = Future[Either[String, A]]
 ```

-[^transformers]: It is a well known fact that Autobot neural nets are implemented in Scala.
-Decepticon brains are, of course, dynamically typed.

 Optimus Prime is getting tired of the nested for comprehensions in his neural matrix.